dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 With this little demo we have finished the first part of our presentation.

-We will now going to talk about why and how we at Fenomen switched our development environments from standard LAMP setup to Docker to develop Drupal projects.
+We will now going to talk about why and how we at Fenomen switched our development environments from native LAMP setup to Docker to develop Drupal based projects.

 Maybe you are right now experiencing the same problems as we did in our development workflow before discovering Docker and our experience using and